|Pic courtesy of Sara Pike|

 2016-Return of the Wrenegades

 And as a side note, I'd be remiss if I forgot to mention how Tim is always attacked by some wild mammal.
 One year it was a rabid skunk.
-This year it was a cow.
+And while not wild, this year it was a mother cow.
 Good times!
 Until next week:)